jurgenwigg/py3S60/newcore/Doc/library/os.rst

    new processes and retrieving their results; using that module is preferable to using this function.
 See the :ref:`subprocess-replacements` section in the :mod:`subprocess` documentation for some helpful recipes.

-   On Unix, :func:`waitstatus_to_exitcode` can be used to convert the result (exit status) into an exit code.
-On Windows, the result is directly the exit code.

    .. audit-event:: os.system command os.system